Click here to read about our

 What can I expect when I arrive at my hotel?

 Each hotel will have its own safety measures and protocols to ensure the wellbeing of all visitors.
 In some resorts, there may be restrictions on spa treatments and excursions, and restaurants may be operating on a reduced menu.

 We are working closely with our hotel providers to provide customers with details of specific restrictions before they travel.
 We would also recommend checking with staff when you arrive.

 What do I need to do if I feel unwell on holiday?

 Should you begin to feel unwell and, in particular, experience any of the following symptoms while you are away: - High fever - New and persistent cough - Loss of taste and/or smell.

 We advise that you stay in your accommodation and avoid contact with others, follow local health guidance where applicable and immediately contact your health insurance provider for advice.

-Up to 48 hours before returning to the UK, you must complete a ‘Passenger Locator’ form online which must then be printed or downloaded to your mobile phone before you reach Border Control.
-This form can be found on HERE along with all the relevant information.
+Up to 48 hours before returning to the UK, you must complete a Passenger Locator Form online, which must then be printed or downloaded to your mobile phone before you reach Border Control.
+This form can be found here, alongside all the relevant information.

 Will I have to quarantine or self-isolate when I return home?